ToolJet/ToolJet/docs/docs/workflows/overview.md

 Whether you're delving into data integration, generating detailed reports, or ensuring rigorous validation, ToolJet Workflows is your go-to solution.

 :::danger
 You're currently exploring the beta version of ToolJet Workflows.
-Please be aware that this mode might contain bugs or unexpected behavior.
-Currently, Workflows is available with limited functionality in development enviroment and does not have multi-environment support.
+Please be aware that this version is experimental, and is not recommended for production use at the moment.
 :::

 ## Quickstart Guide